Heat vs. Bulls Player Props Betting Odds

 |3PM

-- The 23.5-point prop bet for Jimmy Butler on Saturday is 7.0 higher than his season scoring average (16.5).
+- Jimmy Butler is averaging 16.5 points per game this season, 7.0 less than his over/under on Monday.

-- He has grabbed 9.0 rebounds per game, 3.5 higher than his prop bet on Saturday.
+- His per-game rebounding average of nine is 3.5 higher than his prop bet on Monday (5.5).

 Get tickets for any NBA game this season at Ticketmaster!